atsareg/DIRACDocs/source/DeveloperGuide/ReleaseProcedure/index.rst

  #Where to download the release tarballs and definitions
  InstallBaseURL = http://myhost/somepath/
+ #This project is just a link to the other one.
+Installing this one is the same
+ # as installing the defined one
+ LinkToProject = projectName

  #(Everything in here is optional) Default values for dirac-install
  Defaults
  {
+   #Install the requested project instead of this one
+   # Useful for setting defaults for VOs by defining them as projects and
+   # using this feature to install DIRAC instead of the VO name
+   Project = DIRAC
    #Release to install if not defined via command line
    Release = v1r4
    #Modules to install by default